kvaettr/blog/src/posts/cool-cool-cool-let/index.md

 I digress!

-Since I've been exploring music again, and buying used CDs to rip for the FLACs, maybe a page with links to the albums I own, and notes about what i like about each - favourite lyrics, maybe commentary on the insights I learn when reading about the making of said albums, could be fun!

 I'd love to somehow set up a log for notes about things watched/read/listened to and new bookmarks found on that day.
 Maybe when I'm doing better I can start running and logging those too...

 Digital gardening?
 Is that what that is?
 Fueled by some kind of weekly roundup of Things That Had My Attention?